PROTECTING CHILDREN AT THE Y

 Each employee is responsible for bringing to the YMCA’s attention any circumstances that the individual believes constitutes an act of Misconduct, including any apparent or suspected violations involving the YMCA’s financial reports, accounting, or internal control policies and procedures.
 Any retaliation against any employee or other reporting individual because that individual, in good faith, reported a violation is strictly forbidden.

-To facilitate reporting of suspected violations, especially in those situations where the reporting individual wishes to remain anonymous, the YMCA has established a hotline for employees and volunteers which may be accessed here, or the EthicsPoint logo.
+To facilitate reporting of suspected violations, especially in those situations where the reporting individual wishes to remain anonymous, the YMCA has established a hotline for employees and volunteers which may be accessed here.